theodorekonst/go-reloaded/README.md

 MIT License - see [LICENSE.txt](LICENSE.txt) for details.

-This project is part of a coding exercise demonstrating clean Go architecture and text processing techniques.
+This project shows clean Go code design and text processing techniques that are easy to understand and learn from.